 - 1. Carefully disconnect the cables from the terminals (1) on the module.
-The number of antenna cables can vary. - 2.
-Remove the Phillips M2.0 × 2.5 screw (2), and then remove the WLAN module (3).
+The number of antenna cables can vary. - Remove the Phillips M2.0 × 2.5 screw (2), and then remove the WLAN module (3).
+Inspect any thermal pads and if a thermal pad is torn, missing part of the pad, or dirty, replace the thermal pad.